jingjing05290/806FinalProject/index.md

 ![替代文本](/assets/image/Lead_Concentration_Queens.png)
 The graph above shows that lead levels in water began to decrease year by year from 2015 to 2019.
 This is good news and shows that the lead concentration in almost all samples in 2019 was below the safety threshold, reflecting a significant improvement in the quality of water bodies.
-It could be due to things like plumbing improvements or maintenance.
+It could be due to things like plumbing improvements or maintenance likeWe one treatment is adjusting the pH and by adding phosphoric acid, a common food additive, which forms a protective barrier on plumbing.
 However, what we can also see from the data as a potential problem is that the 2020 data shows a slight rebound in lead concentrations.

 <iframe src="assets/image/lead_exposure_queens_20104.html" height="440px" width="100%" style="border:none;" allowfullscreen="allowfullscreen">